 Constants are also very simple, as they represent a single 32-bit floating point value.
-However, because of the variables and parameters, the value property is already defined as an integer and not as a floating point number.
-Unlike languages like Python, where every number is a floating point number, in Julia they are different and therefore cannot be stored in the same property.
-Creating a second property for constants only is not feasible, as this would introduce 4 bytes per object that need to be sent to the GPU which most of the time does not contain a defined value.
+However, due to the variables and parameters, the value property is already defined as an integer and not as a floating point number.
+Unlike in dynamically typed languages such as Python, where every number is a floating point number, in Julia they these have different types and therefore cannot be stored in the same property.
+Creating a second property for constants only is not feasible, as this would introduce four bytes per object that need to be sent to the GPU, which most of the time does not contain a defined value.

-To avoid sending unnecessary bytes, a mechanism provided by Julia called reinterpret can be used.
-This allows the bits of a variable of one type, to be treated as the bits of another type.
-The bits used to represent a floating point number are then interpreted as an integer and can be stored in the same property.
+To avoid sending unnecessary bytes, Julia provides a mechanism called reinterpret that can be used.
+This allows the bits of a variable of one type, to be treated as the bits of a different type.
+For example, the bits used to represent a floating point number are then interpreted as an integer and can be stored in the same property.
 On the GPU, the same concept can be applied to reinterpret the integer value as a floating point value for further calculations.
-This is also the reason why the original type of the value needs to be stored alongside the value in order for the stored to be interpreted correctly and the expressions to be evaluated correctly.
+This is also the reason why the original type of the value needs